Harsh-Ratna/Scientific-Image-Classifier-for-Biomedical-Image-Dataset-using-Computer-Vision/readme.md

 --------------------------------------------
 please open team dataverse final ppt to get an idea of our approach.

-The zip file contains 4 notebooks, in order of,
+This repository contains 4 notebooks, in order of,
 1) Data Preparation, Processing and Visualization.ipynb

 2) Image Enhancement (Optional).ipynb